felixgao/python-best-practices/docs/tutorials/packaging/api_design.md

 to the following cases:

 1. Use a flat namespace.
-2. Use primitive types as arguments and returns
+2. Use primitive types as arguments and returns.
+    - Avoid pandas as arguments and returns.
+    - Avoid dictionaries as arguments and returns.
 3. Avoid variable length keyword arguments (**kwargs)
 4. Avoid exposing stateful objects.
 Use mostly functions.
+5. Minimize disk access and serialization.

 ### Use a flat namespace